schuchert/wikispaces/pages/FitNesse.UsingTheSource.md

 {% endhighlight %}
 #### Notes
 * You'll need at least JDK 1.5 and ant 1.7 (or have junit task already available)
-* Occasionally some of the unit tests might fail (they don't always, there are still a few synchronization problems// **in the tests**//)
+* Occasionally some of the unit tests might fail (they don't always, there are still a few synchronization problems**in the tests**)
 * The default ant task also runs the FitNesse tests used to test FitNesse, so you'll need to either leave port 8080 open or define an environment variable, FITNESSE_TEST_PORT, with the port you want have the acceptance test execution use.

 ### Build the Distribution